edr-xix/AccessibleSlicer/README.md

 ## Contact / Credits

 Built as a small helper/wrapper around PrusaSlicer with accessibility improvements.
 If you want help developing features or polishing accessibility, file an issue or open a PR.

----
-Generated from repository context and project summary.